 Kansai Gaidai University, Japan

 Through a bilateral exchange agreement with Kansai Gaidai University near Osaka, Japan, Bellarmine students have an opportunity to live either on campus or with a Japanese family for one or two semesters while furthering their Japanese language proficiency and pursuing content studies taught in English on Japanese history, culture, religion, politics, business, management, marketing, international law; Asian thought, theatre, and studio art; and more.
 Students are required to have studied two semesters of Japanese before applying to this program.
 The cost will be the same as studying a semester in residence at Bellarmine University.
 Scholarships of up to $8,000 are available through the Japanese government on a competitive basis.
-Brochures are available in October in the International Programs Office and in the College library.
+Brochures are available in October in the OSAIL and in the College library.

 Eberhard-Karls-Universität Tübingen, Germany

 Through a bilateral exchange agreement with Eberhard-Karls-Universität (founded 1477), a university of 25,000 students in picturesque medieval Tübingen, a city of 75,000 near the Black Forest region in South West Germany, Bellarmine students have the opportunity to study for one to two semesters at one of Germany's most renowned universities which counts among its alumni and professors some of the greatest German philosophers, theologians, poets, writers, and scientists, including Nobel laureates.
 In 1995, the city of Tübingen was voted Germany's city with the highest quality of life.
 Credits earned at the University of Tübingen are transferred as Bellarmine University credit.
 Tuition is the same as study on campus at Bellarmine.
 Room and board is paid directly to the University of Tübingen and comparable to the cost at Bellarmine.

 Curtin University, Perth, Australia